 - Financial Ombudsman Service

-Economics graduates are in great demand in professions such as banking, insurance, accountancy, fund management, management consultancy, development consultancy, telecommunications, the Civil Service, teaching, central banks such as the Bank of England and international bodies like the United Nations, the World Bank and the International Monetary Fund.
+Graduates in Financial Economics are in demand in professions such as accountancy, management consultancy, finance, banking, insurance, the Civil Service, teaching, central banks such as the Bank of England and international bodies like the World Bank and the International Monetary Fund.

 Recent graduates have also gone on to further study at universities such as Glasgow and Cambridge.